-I arrive home late Friday night pretty wrecked from my trip, but at that point my mind is already made up to do the race.
+I arrived home late Friday night pretty wrecked from my trip, but at that point my mind was already made up to do the race.
 I had paid the entry, sorted out the logistics, and probably needed something to kick me back into gear.
 It would also be my first triathlon as part of Team Every Man Jack, and my first with my new Felt bike and Roka wetsuit, all of which I was pretty excited about.
 And besides, sometimes a rough race can be an incredibly valuable experience to have.

-The swim is a two person at a time start.
-One of my primary challenges here is that there are usually only 10 or so people in the elite wave at this race, and regardless of what my overall abilities are, I’m by no means an elite swimmer.
+The swim was a two person at a time start.
+One of my primary challenges here was that there are usually only 10 or so people in the elite wave at this race, and regardless of what my overall abilities are, I’m by no means an elite swimmer.
 In 2016 I quickly got left behind and found myself swimming all alone.
 Shortly after that, I found myself swimming about 100 yards off course.
 By the time I came out of the water I was so far behind that I basically phoned it in, finished the race, and then went on a hard 50 mile bike ride afterwards.

 I finished the swim in 25:25, a full 2 minutes quicker than I had the year before.
 My Garmin would later tell me that I still swam an extra 135 m, but it’s hard to trust open water distances measured by wrist-based GPS (the whole constantly getting dunked underwater thing doesn’t give the best signal reliability).
+Strava link

 Not so fast my friend